.jpeg)

 Learn how to solve problems in materials science on this Master's course, designed to suit talented engineers and scientists with a passion for understanding and creating innovative materials.

-You'll acquire core knowledge of materials science and engineering that can be applied to a wide range of materials-based careers.
+You'll acquire core materials science and engineering knowledge that can be applied to a wide range of materials-based careers.
 This flexible programme covers many aspects of both the science of materials and engineering applications through coursework and original research components.

 You'll advance your understanding of the characterisation of materials, in particular their structural, thermal, morphological and chemical properties.